mvysny/vaadin-on-kotlin/docs/gettingstarted-v10.md

 the Article object to a relational database.
 By default it will map to the "Article" table.
 To create the table, we will have to create the migration.

-> **Note:** Sql2o is smart enough to automatically map column names to the Article class properties, which means you don't have to provide the database name for every property inside entities, as that will be done automatically by Sql2o.
+> **Note:** vok-orm is smart enough to automatically map column names to the Article class properties, which means you don't have to provide the database name for every property inside entities, as that will be done automatically by vok-orm.

 To create the migration, create a file named `V01__CreateArticle.sql` in the `web/src/main/resources/db/migration` directory, with the following contents: